false

 From Book Proposal to Published

-Early- and mid-career researchers from the disciplines of sociology, social science, or humanities.
+Early- and mid-career researchers in sociology, social science disciplines or humanities.
 Places will be offered through a brief application process.

 Eligibility